 A request for appeal must be based on procedural error that had a significant, substantive effect on the outcome of the proceedings, or on newly discovered evidence that was not available at the time of the initial hearing.
 When the request is based on new evidence, the case may be referred back to the hearing committee for further consideration.
 After final review of all documentation and the final recommendation of the hearing committee, the Dean (or designee) shall make the final decision in the matter.

-(6) Sanctions and Penalties for Violating Student Conduct Policies permanent record of the violation will be retained in the student's file.
+(6) Sanctions and Penalties for Violating Student Conduct Policies

 Students violating the School of Education student conduct policies may be subject to the following sanctions: